Socket Size Chart (Metric and Standard in Order)

 Another option to save money is to buy used sockets from local marketplaces, keep the sockets you need, and sell the rest to recoup some of your money.
 I often buy just 1/4″ and 10 mm sockets when I find them because I replace them so often while servicing small engines.
 Having spares of the sockets you use most is a good idea.

 The downside of creating your own custom socket set is that it won’t come with a handy storage case, you’ll need to use a regular tool box for storage instead.
-Let me know if you have other preferences when it comes to socket sets.
+Let me know if you’d like to see more information added to this socket size chart.